karllmitchell/Channels-DVR-to-Plex/README.md

 convert-plex.sh SOURCE_FILE="2017-01-14-2059 Sherlock on Masterpiece 2017-01-08 S04E02 The Lying Detective.mpg"
 convert-plex.sh SOURCE_FILE="Sherlock"

-Finally, some "bonus" feature described below utilize IFTTT for phone  notifications and GNU parallel for offloading to other machines.

 **Daemon/cron management**

 For most Linux users it's probably easiest to run this as a cron job, preferably with a high "niceness".
 Something like:

-1 12 * * * nice /usr/local/bin/transcode-plex.sh > ~/convert-plex.log
+1 0 * * * nice /usr/local/bin/transcode-plex.sh > ~/convert-plex.log

-For Mac users, I've included a LaunchAgent file (com.getchannels.transcode-plex.plist), typically placed into the /Library/LaunchAgents directory.
+which starts it running at 12:01am every night.
+For Mac users, I've included a LaunchAgent file in this archive (com.getchannels.transcode-plex.plist), typically placed into the /Library/LaunchAgents directory.
 Once it's there, run the following:

 sudo launchctl load /Library/LaunchAgents/com.getchannels.transcode-plex.plist sudo launchctl start com.getchannels.transcode-plex